RanvijaySaga/az-ai-text-to-speech/README.md

 # Prerequisites
+* Java Development Kit (JDK) 17
+* Apache Maven 3.6.3
+* Lombok plugin installed in IDE
-* An Azure subscription.
-You can create one for free.
+* An Azure account with an active subscription.
+(Create an account for free)
-* Create a Speech resource in the Azure portal.
-* Get the Speech resource key and region.
-After your Speech resource is deployed, select Go to resource to view and manage keys.
+* A Speech resource key and region.
+(Create a Speech resource in the Azure portal and Get the Speech resource key and region)
+* Postman for testing the API (Optional)

 # Getting Started